Tips

 A cover letter, a CV with references (i.e., contact details of former employers or teachers), your educational and/or employment certificates, confirmations of any further training, and optionally other documents (e.g., a letter of recommendation or other documents requested by the company).

-On www.be-werbung.ch, you can view various sample applications that can help you compile your own application portfolio.
-You will also find valuable application tips on www.arbeit.swiss.
+At www.be-werbung.ch, you can view various sample applications that can help you put together your own application package.
+You can also find valuable application tips at www.arbeit.swiss (German) / www.travail.suisse (French).

-Do you need to disclose your impairment in your application?
+Do you have to disclose your disability in your application?

-Generally no, you are not required to.
-It is entirely up to you what you choose to disclose.
-If it is not explicitly requested in the job advertisement, it is advisable to carefully consider whether to mention your illness or crisis in the cover letter.
-Doing so could reduce your chances of being invited for an interview.
-In our experience, it is beneficial to address any limitations that may be noticeable at work, but to do so in a timely manner before employment (e.g., during the first job interview).
-It is important to explain what strategies you have developed to manage these limitations as effectively as possible.
+Generally speaking, no, you don’t have to.
+It’s up to you what you choose to disclose.
+If the job posting doesn’t specifically ask for this information, you should carefully consider whether you want to mention your illness or crisis in your cover letter.
+Doing so could reduce your chances of being invited to an interview.
+In our experience, it is beneficial to address the limitations that affect your work well in advance of being hired (e.g., during the first interview).
+It is important to explain the strategies you have developed to manage these challenges as effectively as possible.

 If you have not heard back from the company within 3 weeks of submitting your application documents, you are welcome to follow up.